CONTENTS ←

 cute animalsmmmmmmmmm glosses glosses ^ C+ 6

-(Technically these are called "navigation icons", but most look like cartoons of cute animals.)
+(Technically these are called "navigation icons", but most of them look like cartoons of cute animals.)

 On top of every article you can see --

-svastika -- when you click this one, it moves itself to the top of the page
+svastika -- click this icon and it will move to the top of the page.

-book -- list of all article headers, in roughly alphabetical order.
+book -- list of all articles in roughly alphabetical order.
 Use control-f to find there whatever you want to find.

 grid -- rules in the pANini order, grouped by chapters